 With an emulated solution, the simulation vendor uses the actual proprietary plant software code and data file from the DCS vendor to create the solution in the simulator.
 This produces the highest fidelity simulator solution possible.
-With a simulated DCS solution a software engineer will produce a lower fidelity, simplified functional model based on a functional description of the plant system.
-This method relies on the system knowledge of the simulation vendor, and even the most seasoned simulation engineer will never know all of the inner workings of the proprietary DCS code.
+With a simulated solution, a software engineer will produce a lower fidelity, simplified functional model based on a functional description of the plant system.
+This method relies on the system knowledge of the simulation vendor.
+However, even the most seasoned simulation engineer will never know all of the inner workings of the proprietary DCS code.
 The higher the fidelity of a nuclear power plant simulator, the less risk of negative training.

 Virtual Commissioning for DCS Upgrades

-Virtual commissioning is one way to avoid these incidents and is key to increasing efficiency and supporting a plant in delivering the Nuclear Promise.
-But here’s the catch, the utility must have a high-fidelity emulated DCS solution in order to take advantage of virtual commissioning.
+Virtual commissioning is one way to avoid these incidents.
+It is also key to increasing efficiency and supporting a plant in Delivering the Nuclear Promise.
+But here’s the catch.
+To take advantage of virtual commissioning, the utility must have a high-fidelity emulated DCS solution.
 Virtually commissioning a digital control system upgrade on a simulator is only possible if the control system models on the simulator are exactly the same as the plant.
-You just can’t trust the simplified models of a simulated DCS solution to verify the appropriate functionality of the plant system.
+You can’t trust the simplified models of a simulated DCS solution to verify the appropriate functionality of the plant system.

-Nuclear power plants are required to have a high-fidelity simulator for plant operator training and evaluation, and the plant is tasked with maintaining the simulator fidelity throughout the life of the plant.
-When faced with the decision to choose an emulated or simulated DCS solution there are many factors to consider.
-While utilities might be tempted to go with the initial lower price tag of a simulated DCS solution, they’d be amiss to ignore the risks of:
+Nuclear power plants are required to have a high-fidelity simulator for operator training and evaluation.
+The plant is also tasked with maintaining the simulator fidelity throughout the life of the plant.
+When faced with the decision between an emulated or simulated DCS solution, there are many factors to consider.
+While you might be tempted to go with the initial lower price tag of a simulated DCS solution, you can’t ignore the risks of:

-- Higher fidelity lowers the risk of negative training
+- Higher fidelity lowers the risk of negative training.

-- Reduce your O&M budget with lower maintenance costs
+- Reduce your O&M budget with lower maintenance costs.